What you need to know to vote on Tuesday

 Tuesday’s primary election will finalize who will compete in the general election in November.
 Although the primary will determine which candidate will represent each party, the state oversees the process.

-If you’re a Republican, you’ll see only Republicans on your ballot, and you will decisions to make only if there is more than one competing in any race.
+If you’re a Republican, you’ll see only Republicans on your ballot, and you will have decisions to make only if there is more than one competing in any race.
 The same goes for Democrats, Green Independents and Libertarians.

 If you’re not registered in a party, you can register at your polling place on Election Day to vote in whichever party you choose.
-If you’re registered the party, you cannot switch to another party in time for Tuesday’s vote because the deadline for that has passed.
+If you’re registered, you cannot switch to another party in time for Tuesday’s vote because the deadline for that has passed.

 The ballots